Muslim period in the Indian subcontinent

 Sharia was used as the primary basis for the legal system in the Delhi Sultanate, most notably during the rule of Firuz Shah Tughlaq and Alauddin Khilji, who repelled the Mongol invasions of India.
 On the other hand, rulers such as Akbar adopted a secular legal system and enforced religious neutrality.
 Muslim rule in India saw a major shift in the cultural, linguistic, and religious makeup of the subcontinent.
-Persian and Arabic vocabulary began to enter local languages, giving way to modern Punjabi, Bengali, and Gujarati, while creating new languages including Urdu and Deccani, used as official languages under Muslim dynasties.
-This period also saw the birth of Hindustani music, Qawwali and the further development of dance forms such as Kathak.
+Persian and Arabic vocabulary began to enter local languages, giving way to modern Punjabi, Bengali, and Gujarati, while creating new languages including Hindustani and its dialect, Deccani, used as official languages under Muslim dynasties.
+This period also saw the birth of Hindustani music, Qawwali.
 Religions such as Sikhism and Din-e-Ilahi were born out of a fusion of Hindu and Muslim religious traditions as well.

+In the 18th century the Islamic influence in India begin to decline following the decline of the Mughal Empire, resulting in former Mughal territory conquered rival powers such as the Maratha Empire.
+However, Islamic rule would still remain under regional Nawabs and Sultans.

-The eventual end of the period of Muslim rule of modern India is mainly marked with the beginning of British Raj in 1857, although its aspects persisted in Hyderabad State, Junagadh State, Jammu and Kashmir State and other minor princely states until the mid of the 20th century.
-Today's modern Bangladesh, Maldives and Pakistan are the Muslim majority nations in the Indian subcontinent while India has the largest Muslim minority population in the world numbering over 180 million.
+Throughout the 18th and 19th centuries, large parts of India were colonized by the East India Company, eventually establishing the British Raj in 1857.
+Regional Islamic rule would remain under princely states, such as Hyderabad State, Junagadh State, and other minor princely states until the mid of the 20th century.

+Today, Bangladesh, Maldives and Pakistan are the Muslim majority nations in the Indian subcontinent while India has the largest Muslim minority population in the world numbering over 204 million.

 History

 Early Muslim dominions

-Local kings who converted to Islam existed in places such as Western Coastal Plains as early as in the 7th century.
-Islamic rule in India prior to the advent of the Mamluk dynasty (Delhi) include those of Arab Caliphate, Ghaznavids and Ghurids.
+Local kings who converted to Islam existed in places such as the Western Coastal Plains as early as the 7th century.
+Islamic rule in India prior to the advent of the Mamluk dynasty (Delhi) included those of Arab Caliphate, Ghaznavids and Ghurids.